 About NaN Serf

-Oh, did we mention that NaN Serf is also available in two distinct versions?
-Serf A ■ notably features stylised squared punctuation and dots, whilst Serf B ● sports traditional rounded forms for the more conservative at heart.
-Pick your poison!
+And the kicker: NaN Serf is available in 2 distinct versions: Serf A ■ features stylised squared punctuation and dots while Serf B ● sports traditional rounded forms for the more conservative at heart.

-NaN Serf will soon benefit from in-progress italics updates and/or monospaced versions.
-Every licensee of the Full Family package will receive these updates for free.
+NaN Serf has been updated with italics in every weight.
+Next updates might or might not include monospaced versions.
+Every licensee of the Full Family package will receive every next update for free.

 serf.nan.xyz